 IS IT WORTH IT?

 As novel as it is, this DLC can only be recommended if you like the idea of sailing undead vampires.
 The lack of ship battles or boarding doesn’t really capture the feel of being a pirate on the seas, and the DLC does end up playing as a normal Total War faction due to huge 20 stack armies fighting each other on land maps all the time.
+Read our Curse of the Vampire Coast review for more thoughts.

 We all love Skaven and Lizardmen, for different reasons.
 Not me, of course — I love to kill Skaven and ignore Lizardmen, but I’m a High Elf player.
 A lot of people do like them, however, and Creative Assembly finally found time to give those two factions their first cup of love cocoa since Warhammer II launched 2 years ago.